""

 The programme is taught in 7-week blocks, which means there are two blocks per semester or four per year.
 This allows students to explore each topic in greater depth.

-This programme is taught in Icelandic but most textbooks are in English.
+This programme is taught in Icelandic but most topics and textbooks are in English.

 Main objectives